 When should you start getting ready for an inspection?
 Should it be at the end of enrollment, once the database is locked, after we have the CSR written?

 As we’ve mentioned before, if you said any of those, you are actually too late.
 Inspection readiness begins at day one, and is more than just a task but should be a part of the culture of your organization.

-Mathias Poensgen made a very interesting presentation on this topic in his business focused presentation, “Achieve Business Success Beyond Inspection Readiness With an eTMF.”
+Mathias Poensgen made a very interesting presentation on this topic in his business-focused presentation, “Achieve Business Success Beyond Inspection Readiness With an eTMF.”

-His presentation centered on a novel idea, that a TMF is not just a set of documents and that an eTMF is not just a standalone repository.
+His presentation centred on a novel idea, that a TMF is not just a set of documents and that an eTMF is not just a standalone repository.
 Since there are so many moving parts, and so many different phases to a study with documents dispersed across multiple departments, multiple organizations, in different systems and different geographies, collaboration is crucial to maintaining regular readiness.

 He continued to extend this thought beyond just staff, and between systems as well.
-With staff preparing and readying documents, and departments making technological and operational decisions based on their individual needs, collaboration between CTMS, eTMF and investigator portals is equally important to ensure there are as few barriers to collaboration as possible.
+With staff preparing and readying documents, and departments making technological and operational decisions based on their individual needs, a collaboration between CTMS, eTMF and investigator portals is equally important to ensure there are as few barriers to collaboration as possible.

 This concept is something that we at Montrium are firm believers in, and this reflects the type of work we are conducting with the TMF Reference Model Exchange Mechanism Standard Subgroup.